Abatements are refunds given to taxpayers when taxes have been paid due to

 (BOCC).
 The hearing will be conducted by the BOCC within six months of the

-If the CBOE denies the abatement, you may appeal the CBOE’s decision to the
+If the BOCC denies the abatement, you may appeal the BOCC’s decision to the

 Board of Assessment Appeals (BAA).
 If the BAA denies the abatement, you may

 appeal the BAA’s decision to the Court of Appeals.

 If the Court of Appeals denies the abatement, you may appeal the Court’s

 If you have filed a protest and the Assessor issued a Notice of

 Determination, a request for abatement will not be considered.